-EAEU technical regulations on safety of certain food and agricultural products require that regulated products that meet their requirements and have passed conformity assessment procedures be marked with the uniform mark of products in circulation on the market of the EAEU Member States (EEC conformity mark, approved by Decision of the CU Commission No. 711 of July 15, 2011).
-Thus, the EEC conformity mark is meant to show that the product has been produced in accordance with the relevant CU technical regulations and has passed all procedures of conformity assessment1 (confirmation) established in the relevant technical regulations.
-However, there are certain transition provisions that apply to the EEC conformity mark labelling requirement.
+EAEU technical regulations on safety of certain food and agricultural products require that regulated products that meet their requirements and have passed conformity assessment procedures be marked with the uniform mark of products in circulation on the market of the EAEU Member States ("Eurasian Conformity" mark, approved by Decision of the CU Commission No. 711 of July 15, 2011).
+Thus, the "Eurasian Conformity" mark is meant to show that the product has been produced in accordance with the relevant CU technical regulations and has passed all procedures of conformity assessment (confirmation) established in the relevant technical regulations.
 For details please see GAIN reports RS1493 Eurasian Conformity Mark for Poultry and Red Meats, and RS1506 Eurasian Conformity Mark for Food Products.